- Use Cases

-For more than a decade now, the CMDB has been heralded as the “single source of truth”.
+For more than a decade now, the Configuration Management Database (CMDB) has been heralded as the “single source of truth”.
 It’s been touted as the “end all, be all” for the converged corporate asset inventory.

 Indeed, companies have poured significant manpower, computer resources, and money into trying to build a central repository.
 But many have failed.
 Some have been marginally successful, sure.
 But only a relative few have achieved the promise of a complete and credible inventory.